A visit to the Ukrainian Festival and Saint Josaphat’s Ukrainian Catholic Church in Rochester

 On the night of November 12, 1623, Josaphat was attacked.
 While in Vitebsk (a region known for disapproving the Roman Catholic Church), Josaphat was murdered by an angry mob.
 That mob disposed of his body in to a nearby river.
 It was later found and interred in a most honorable of Roman Catholic places, St. Peter’s Basilica in Rome.

-After five years of interment, it was found that his body never decomposed.
+After five years of interment, his body was found to have no decomposition.
 With this revelation the process for beatification began, resulting in his being named a Saint in 1867.
 His most noteworthy achievement would be his dedication to converting Orthodox Christians over to the Roman Catholic way of life.

 There are numerous congregations around the world who have named their church in honor of Saint Josaphat.
-One of those congregations is St. Josaphat’s Ukrainian Roman Catholic Church right in Rochester, NY.
+One of those congregations is St. Josaphat’s Ukrainian Roman Catholic Church right in Rochester.

 St. Josaphat’s Ukrainian Roman Catholic Church